What Makes Wagyu Beef Special

 Australia has its own systems for grading beef.
 The first, known as the AUS-MEAT marbling system, is numbered from 0 (no marbling), to 9+ (extraordinary marbling), with Wagyu consistently on the high end.
 The second system is the MSA Index, which grades the marbling of the meat on a scale from 100-1100.

-Okay, but what is the best way to wagyu steak?
+Okay, but what is the best way to cook wagyu steak?

 Wagyu has an incredibly low melting point, and is best enjoyed before the fat has had a chance to melt and render completely for that true melt-in-your-mouth texture.
-Here are some tips on how to cook wagyu steak:
+Here are some tips on how to cook A5 Wagyu steak:

-• Sear the steak: Place the steak on the hot skillet or grill and sear it for 2-3 minutes on each side.
+- Sear the steak: Place the steak on the hot skillet and sear it for 1-2 minutes per side, or until medium-rare to medium.
 Don't move the steak around too much while searing, as this can prevent a good crust from forming.

-• Let it rest: Once the steak is cooked to your liking, remove it from the oven and let it rest for 5-10 minutes before slicing into it.
+- Let it rest: Once the steak is cooked to your liking, remove it from the pan and let it rest for about 5 minutes before slicing into it.
 This allows the juices to redistribute and results in a more tender and juicy steak.

 A5 Wagyu in particular is very, very rich, and a little goes a long way.
-When serving A5 Wagyu, cut into small cubes or strips and cook and savor one by one for a sublime experience.
+Take your time and enjoy each decadent, buttery, beefy bite.

 Products Mentioned